 In reality, Daisy Hopkins subverted the “Fallen Woman” ideology and sued the institution that used legislation to mar her reputation.
 In Gaskell’s novel, Ruth chose to ostracize herself from marital governance to become an idealized version of the Angel in the House.
 But what about Jane Elsdon; The second Daisy, the fake Daisy?
 This young woman—a milliner—who supposedly stepped off of a train and innocently into the arms of drunkenness, whose release from Holloway prison was paid for by an unknown person on the same day of her arrest, and who, by officer’s accounts reported in Lloyd’s Weekly London Newspaper, was so outrageous in her behavior that she “nearly tore her skirts off” (4) is a fallen woman.
 She is the epitome of the Victorian class-based, eco-pandering stereotype.
 She has been seen in a way that society has fixed irredeemable.

-Daisy was vindicated and won her lawsuit against Cambridge University.
-Ruth, a fictitious character, was redeemed by her death.
+Daisy was vindicated by public outcry, even though she lost her lawsuit against the Rev. F Wallis, Pro-Proctor of Cambridge University for unlawful detainment.
+Ruth, a fictitious character, was redeemed by her virtuous, noble death.
 Jane…well, Jane Elsdon was released by an “unknown.” ˜

 “Daisy Hopkins” Lloyd’s Weekly London Newspaper, Feb.
 21, 1892, p.4